CGamesPlay/infra/README.md

 ## Using Nomad

 Now that the server is set up, you'll want to start running some jobs on your new cluster.
 Your first two jobs should be [traefik](./nomad/traefik) and [whoami](./nomad/whoami.disabled), which will allow you to verify that everything is working properly.
 After that, you can do whatever you like.
 My [nomad directory](./nomad) has the jobspecs that I am using, which you can use as a baseline for your own.

+This repository uses Ansible to configure the jobs.
+Each directory in `nomad` has a `tasks.yml` which is treated as a list of Ansible tasks.
+Use `robo help deploy` to see how to deploy Nomad jobs using the system.

+To make working with Vault from Ansible easy, we use the [hashivault](https://terryhowe.github.io/ansible-modules-hashivault/modules/list_of_hashivault_modules.html) Ansible module.

 ### Note about storage